asllop/OpenAVT-Android/README.md

 <a name="install"></a>
 ## 2. Installation

-To install OpenAVT-Android using JitPack, add the followinf lines to your root build.gradle first:
+To install OpenAVT-Android using JitPack, add the following lines to your root build.gradle:

 ```
 allprojects {